 - Family Game Night - Every Wednesday night, residents come together for friendly competition.

-The da Vinci 2019-2020 team includes:
+The da Vinci 2020-2021 staff includes:

 - Thiadora Pina, J.D., Law School, Faculty Director

-- Jacob Wexler, Assistant Resident Director
+- Pearl Heumann, Assistant Resident Director

 Casa Italiana Residence Hall

-Each RLC is coordinated by Leadership Team comprised of a live-in Resident Director (RD), Faculty Director (FD), Spirituality Facilitator (s), and Assistant Resident Director (s).
-Your RLC’s Leadership Team is a valuable resource and its members can help you with both personal and academic concerns.
+A Leadership Team coordinates the functions of each RLC.
+The da Vinci RLC Leadership Team consists of a live-in Resident Director (RD), Faculty Director (FD), Spirituality Facilitator (SF), and Assistant Resident Director (ARD).
+The RLC’s Leadership Team is a valuable resource and its members can help students with both personal and academic concerns.